Learning in Mean Field Games: A Survey: Definition of the problems

 As far as the population distribution is concerned, we will consider mainly two types of settings: one in which the population distribution is fixed, and one in which it can also evolve.
 Typically, the former is conceptually simpler and easier to compute but the latter is more realistic since many real world applications involve a population evolving in time.
 In each cases, several variants can be considered.
 For the sake of brevity, we shall focus only on the main ideas.

-We will consider discrete time models, with time typically denoted by $n \in \NN$.
-If a \defi{time horizon} is imposed, we will typically use the notation $N_T$.
-Let $\states$ be a finite \defi{state space}.
-A \defi{stationary policy} is an element of $\sPol := (\Delta_\actions)^\states$.
-In this setting, we assume that the interactions occur through an aggregate variable which represents the behavior of the population.
-A \defi{mean field state} is an element of $\Delta_\states$, which is the set of probability distributions on the state space.
-It represents the state of the population at a given time.
-We denote generic elements of $\states,$ $\actions$, $\sPol$, and $\Delta_\states$ respectively by $x$, $a$, $\pi$, and $\mu$.
+We consider discrete time models, with time denoted by $n \in \NN = \{0,1,2,\dots\}$.
+We will denote by $N_T$ the \defi{time horizon}, which can be finite or infinite, we will use the notation $N_T$.
+We denote by $\actions$ a finite action space as before.
+We let $\states$ be a finite \defi{state space}.
+A \defi{stationary policy} is an element of $\sPol := (\Delta_\actions)^\states$, i.e., a function from states to probability distributions over actions.

-Depending on the setting, we might consider policies that depend on time or on an initial distribution.
-More details will be provided below, as we introduce several setups.
+Depending on the setting, we might consider policies that are stationary or that depend on time.

 \begin{remark} To alleviate the presentation, we choose to focus on finite state and action spaces and discrete time.
-In some cases, continuous space or continuous time models might be more relevant.
-They are typically analyzed using partial differential equations or stochastic differential equations.
-Suitable discretizations can lead to (possibly non-trivial) approximations of these models with discrete ones, as presented in this survey, see e.g.~\citet{hadikhanloosilva2019finite} for more details on the convergence of a finite MFG to a continuous one.
+As mentioned earlier, in some applications, models with continuous time and space might be more relevant.
+Such models are typically analyzed using partial differential equations or stochastic differential equations.
+Suitable discretizations can lead to (possibly non-trivial) approximations of these continuous models with discrete models.
+For instance, ~\citet{hadikhanloosilva2019finite,bertucci2022mean} analyzed the convergence of a finite MFG to a continuous one.
 We do not discuss in detail the continuous settings here and we refer the interested reader to the literature, e.g.,~\citet{huangmalhamecaines2006large,lasrylions-japanMR2295621,bensoussanfrehseyam2013mean,carmona2018probabilistic,carmona2018probabilistic2}. \end{remark}